 • Fixed beam

-Classification Based on the Geometry
+Classification Based on Geometry

 Straight Beam

-Curved beam
+Curved Beam

-Tapered beam
+Tapered Beam

-Classification Based on the Shape of the Cross-section
+Classification Based on Cross-Section

 Based on Equilibrium Conditions